Jahanzaib

 4

 Live session with your team.
 We go through the report.
-You decide what to fix and whether you want me to do it or hand it to your team.
+You decide what to fix and who does it.

 Hiring a human